Hampton Park - East

 Residential development activity is lower than average in Hampton Park - East according to AreaSearch's national comparison of local real estate markets

 Hampton Park - East has seen approximately 37 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 185 homes have been approved, with a further six approved in FY26 so far.
+Over the past five financial years, from FY-21 to FY-25, around 185 homes were approved, with a further 7 approved so far in FY-26.

-Despite population decline in recent years, development activity has been adequate relative to other areas, benefiting buyers as new properties are constructed at an average cost of $248,000, below regional levels.
-Compared to Greater Melbourne, Hampton Park - East records significantly lower building activity, with 82.0% fewer approvals per person, which typically strengthens demand and prices for existing properties.
-This is also below the national average, indicating mature area planning constraints.
-Recent construction comprises 45.0% detached dwellings and 55.0% townhouses or apartments, a shift from the current 93.0% houses, suggesting diminishing developable land availability and evolving lifestyle preferences.
-With around 368 people per dwelling approval, Hampton Park - East shows a developed market with steady population growth forecasted to reach 1,671 residents by 2041.
-Current construction rates appear balanced with future demand, fostering stable market conditions without excessive price pressure.
+Despite population decline in recent years, development activity has been adequate relative to other areas, benefiting buyers due to increased housing choices.
+The average construction cost of new properties is $248,000, lower than regional levels.
+Compared to Greater Melbourne, Hampton Park - East records significantly lower building activity, at 82.0% below the regional average per person.
+This scarcity typically strengthens demand and prices for existing properties.
+Recent construction comprises 45.0% detached dwellings and 55.0% townhouses or apartments, marking a shift from the current housing pattern of 93.0% houses.
+This trend suggests diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
+With around 368 people per dwelling approval, Hampton Park - East indicates a developed market.

 Frequently Asked Questions - Development